egesamuray/website/README.md

 ## Deploy

-The built site in `_site/` is static and can be hosted on GitHub Pages, Netlify, or any static host.
-Upload contents of `_site/`.
+The built site in `docs/` is static and can be hosted on GitHub Pages, Netlify, or any static host.
+Upload contents of `docs/`.

+### GitHub Pages

+Commit the generated `docs/` folder and enable GitHub Pages for this repository, choosing **Deploy from `docs/`** under repository settings.
+Your site will be available at `https://<username>.github.io/<repo>/`.

 ### Custom Domain